victoreeckh/Renewable_Energy_notes/pages/Introduction.md

+- General
 	- Installed capacity surpassed gas in 2018 (after 10y long increase)
 	- 50% of new installed capacity in 2018
 		- while on the other hand: 60% of new installed investment
 		- But capacity factor of wind is higher than solar
 	- Capacity factors
 		- Offshore
 			- Stable
 		- Onshore
 			- Increase
 	- LCOE sharply decreased over the last years
 	- Subsidy need
 		- Onshore developed towards subsidy free now
 		- Offshore dominantly in need of support
 - Belgium
 	- Big off-shore share
 		- Socially preferred (not in my backyard)
 		- Frontran by DEME, Jan De Nul
+- Europe
+	- EU vision
+		- target capacity of 450GW
+		- Required installations (/y) should go times 4
 - Products
+  collapsed:: true
 	- Vestas V164 (2016, already outdated)
 	- Halliade-X 12MW
 		- onshore